Forms & Templates

 New Course Proposal (including GEAR/GWAR)

-- A course must satisfy a General Education and All-University Requirements (GEAR) area OR a major requirement.
+- A course must satisfy a General Education and All-University Requirements (GEAR) area OR a major/minor requirement.
 In other words, a course that counts only towards a minor or a certificate will likely not be approved.

 - Course description